icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-ui-scroll](https://github.com/dhilt/ngx-ui-scroll) - Virtual/infinite scroll for Angular.
 * [ngx-page-scroll](https://github.com/Nolanus/ngx-page-scroll) - Animated scrolling functionality for Angular written in pure TypeScript.
-* [ngx-infinite-scroll](https://github.com/orizens/ngx-infinite-scroll) - Infinite Scroll Directive for Angular.
 * [ngx-scroll-animations](https://github.com/hm21/ngx-scroll-animations) - This minimalistic Angular directive, free from external dependencies, empowers you to effortlessly implement CSS animations on elements.
 These animations trigger when an element comes into view through scrolling on the page.
 It seamlessly integrates with your choice of CSS animations.
 * [lithium-ngx-virtual-scroll](https://github.com/lVlyke/lithium-ngx-virtual-scroll) - A fast and lightweight virtual scrolling solution for Angular that supports single column lists, grid lists and view caching.
 * [@robingenz/ngx-infinite-scroll](https://github.com/robingenz/ngx-infinite-scroll) - Simple Angular directive for infinite scrolling.
 * [angular-fullpage](https://github.com/alvarotrigo/angular-fullpage) - Official component for fullPage.js, a fullscreen scrolling library.
-* [ngx-scrolltop](https://github.com/bartholomej/ngx-scrolltop) - Lightweight, Material Design inspired **button for scroll-to-top** of the page. 🔼 **No dependencies.
-Pure Angular!** (Compatibility: Angular 9, Ivy, Universal, `ng add`).
+* [ngx-scrolltop](https://github.com/bartholomej/ngx-scrolltop) - Lightweight, Material Design inspired button for scroll-to-top of the page.
+No dependencies.
 * [OverlayScrollbars](https://github.com/KingSora/OverlayScrollbars) - A javascript scrollbar plugin that hides native scrollbars, provides custom styleable overlay scrollbars and keeps the native functionality and feeling.
-* [ng-table-virtual-scroll](https://github.com/diprokon/ng-table-virtual-scroll) - Virtual Scroll for Angular Material Table.
 * [ngx-scrollbar](https://github.com/MurhafSousli/ngx-scrollbar) - Custom overlay-scrollbars with native scrolling mechanism.
 * [ngx-tracing-beam](https://github.com/omnedia/ngx-tracing-beam) - A simple component library to add an animated tracing beam to your vertical scrolling.
 * [@omnedia/ngx-scrollbar](https://github.com/omnedia/ngx-scrollbar) - This component offers a custom scrollbar with smooth scrolling functionality and allows for full control over its appearance through styling.